 At last we go to bed, generally exhausted, but still our minds are busy.
 At first we are happy to have the best foundation for memory foam mattress which lulls us into comfort.
 But before we can finally rest, we go through a process of shutting down the compartment doors until sleep overtakes us, usually a rapid process.
 We do not luxuriate in relaxation and the enjoyment of peacefulness.

 It’s no surprise that at this point, when our lovers reach for us, hoping for closeness and erotic connection, we are not receptive.
 Our minds are either still racing or trying desperately to shut down.
 Where are we to store this new information coming in just as we are closing our circuits?
 Is this yet another task we must perform before sleep can quiet our busy minds?
 Is there still someone else wanting something else before we can be still?

 It wasn’t always this way.
 We can remember when our blood ran hot with desire and nothing was more important than time spent in our lover’s embrace.
 No trouble concentrating then.
 No problem relaxing into our body, enjoying its climb into arousal and eventual orgasm.
 Remember when sex filled you up instead of emptying you?
 What happened?

 Oh, if we’re honest, we’d have to admit that once the sex has actually begun, it feels good still.
 After years of practice, most of us have the orgasm thing down pretty well.
-If we’ve been with the same partner for a long time, we’ve learned how to have efficient sex: doing the things that always work to produce a quick orgasm.
+If we’ve been with the same partner for a long time, we’ve learned how to have efficient sex: doing the things that always work to produce a quick orgasm like watching porn or live cam girls.
 Shorthand sex.
 And orgasms always feel good.

 But sexual capacity and sexual desire are different from one another.
 Even when we know we’ll have a good enough time once we get started, we mourn the loss of desire.
 Being cajoled into even a good thing is still being cajoled.
 Eventually we’d just rather be left alone.